Marshal Michel Ney

 In 1797 General Ney took command of the hussars of the Army of the Sambre and Meuse under General Grenier.
 That April he fought at Neuwied and Dierdorf before winning at Kirchberg and Herborn.
 At Giessen on April 21st he was fighting when enemy dragoons cut off his retreat and cut down his horse, taking him prisoner.
 A little over a month later Ney was exchanged for an Austrian prisoner and he returned to the Army of the Sambre and Meuse.

 Ney continued to serve with the army but he did not fight for the rest of 1797 and 1798.
 In February of 1799 he was given a cavalry command in Bernadotte's Army of the Lower Rhine.
 Ordered to take Mannheim, Ney disguised himself and went ahead to the city.
-Being bilingual, he moved throughout the city, making note of the defenses and then meeting a pregnant woman that told him she had special permission to enter the city whenever her labor began.
+Being bilingual, he moved throughout the city, making note of the defenses and then meeting a pregnant woman who told him she had special permission to enter the city whenever her labor began.
 Armed with this knowledge, Ney returned to his men and selected 150 of them to accompany him.
 He and his men waited for nightfall and then snuck close to the city, waiting for an opportunity.
-As luck would have it, the pregnant woman arrived and the drawbridge was lowered and and the gate opened.
+As luck would have it, the pregnant woman arrived and the drawbridge was lowered and the gate opened.
 Ney and his men charged inside and intimidated the local commander into surrender, taking the fortress without a costly siege.
 At the end of March Ney received a promotion to général de division, which he tried to refuse but was overruled.

 In early May of 1799 General Ney was given command of the light cavalry of the Armies of Switzerland and the Danube, and then on May 23rd he took command of a division of the advance guard under General Oudinot.
 He fought at Frauenfeld and Altikon and then at Witherthur where he was wounded by a shot to the leg, shot to the hand, and bayonet to the foot.
 He relinquished his command due to these wounds, and then he returned in late July.
 In August he was named to the Army of the Rhine, and then for one month from late September to late October he was given temporary command of the Army of the Rhine.
 General Lecourbe then arrived for the command and Ney was given command of the advance guard, leading them into action at Heilbronn, Lauffen, Wissloch, Hochheim, and Ludwisbourg.
 Ney was defending Mannheim when a cannonball killed his horse and wounded his leg, and then when he stood up he was hit by a bullet to the chest which threw him to the ground.
 Luckily for him, the bullet was spent and did not pierce him, instead only giving him a bad bruise.

 In March of 1800 Ney took command of the 1st Division of Gouvion St. Cyr's corps in the Army of the Rhine.
 With this division he fought in May at Engen and Messkirch, then in June at Guttenzell and Hochstaedt.
-He went on fight at Ingolstadt and Wasserbourg before a cessation of hostilities called a halt to the campaign.
+He went on to fight at Ingolstadt and Wasserbourg before a cessation of hostilities called a halt to the campaign.
 Once hostilities were resumed that November, Ney fought at Ampfing before playing a decisive part in the Battle of Hohenlinden.

 The next major command Ney held was as commander of the French army in Switzerland.
 Switzerland was nearing civil war, and First Consul Bonaparte sent Ney with a small force to Switzerland to mediate between the opposing factions.
 Ney and his troops set up position in Zürich and brought the two sides together, eventually brokering a peace and stable government.